 Social networking and contact

 The use of Facebook has already had an impact on many adoptive families and has the potential to affect many more.
-Increasingly, young people are using it and other web sites to trace and contact their birth parents and other birth relatives.
+Increasingly, young people are using it as well as other social networking sites or websites to trace and contact their birth parents or other birth relatives.
 Birth relatives are using the internet to trace their children.
 Once they have made contact, adopted young people may go on to have phone calls and even meetings with their birth parents or brothers and sisters – often in secret and therefore bypassing the support and safeguards that are usually in place.

-- What do practitioners need to know about adoption in the Facebook age?
+- What do adoption workers, adoptive families, adopted children and birth families need to know about adoption in the Facebook age?

 - How can they be equipped for new challenges?

-- What do social workers need to know about protecting privacy and security so that they can give advice to young people and their families?
+- What do adoptive parents need to know about protecting privacy and security in the best interests of their children and wider family?
+What do social workers need to know so that they can give advice to young people and their families?

-- How can social workers manage the complex situations that arise from unauthorised and unmediated contact?
+- How can social workers and adoptive parents manage the complex situations that arise from unauthorised and unmediated contact?

-The guide demystifies the technology behind social networking sites, provides a practical explanation of how they work and tackles key issues such as internet safety, privacy and identity protection.
-It examines the challenges faced by all parties involved in contact and looks at balancing the adopted child’s curiosity and need to know with the adoptive family’s fears and concerns around security and disruption.
+The guide demystifies the technology behind social networking sites, provides a practical explanation of how they work and tackle key issues such as internet safety, privacy and identity protection.
+It examines the challenges faced by all parties involved in contact after adoption and look at balancing the adopted child’s curiosity and need to know with the adoptive family’s fears and concerns around security and disruption.

-Social networking and contact provides a significant amount of information, raises important questions and offers essential advice.
 Case studies and quotations enable others’ experiences to be shared, and reveal the potential and very significant risks that some people have experienced.
-Although it does not provide any easy answers, the guide does include hard-won insights from adoption workers and adoptive parents who have had to face up to the impact of Facebook.
+Although it does not provide any easy answers, this guide includes hard-won insights from adoptive parents and adoption workers who have had to face up to the impact of Facebook.